Andy Hallett: Health complications and death

 According to a 2005 interview, about a month after filming the last episode of Angel, Hallett suffered a dental infection which spread through the bloodstream to his heart, leading to a case of cardiomyopathy, for which he spent five days in the hospital.
 Although he recovered, his heart muscle and valves were weakened and he found himself easily fatigued afterward.
 He did not return to acting (except for a voice part in the animated film Geppetto's Secret), but pursued his music career and frequently appeared at media conventions for Buffy and Angel and for science fiction and fantasy in general.

 Five years after first experiencing heart problems, and after at least three additional hospitalizations, Hallett died from congestive heart failure on March 29, 2009, at Cedars-Sinai Hospital in Los Angeles with his father by his bedside.
 He was 33 years old.

 Legacy

-The character of Lorne continued on in the comic book series Angel: After the Fall, and a 48-page book about the character was written by John Byrne.
+The character of Lorne continued on in the comic book series Angel: After the Fall, and a 48-page book Lorne: The Music of the Spheres about the character was written by John Byrne, published in 2010.
 Chris Ryall of IDW Publishing said, "the issue serves as a tribute to Andy as well as a final send-off for Lorne, too."